eryk260/2sixty/adr/adr-0013-gcp-centralised-audit-logs-2019-04-10.md

 5) Reports could be build to be used by Security officer to analyse and report if there is any suspicious activity

-6) Data from BigQuery table could be used for SOX Compliance audit
+6) Data from BigQuery table could be used for SOX Compliance audit.

+7) Alerts and report could be build using Audit log entries.

 More information on HOWTO-Audit logs : https://docs.google.com/document/d/13kSTJEthSwiGpJrB37F2PFcucMIctAYzNT7F5SuKcIU/edit?usp=sharing